What’s Vegetarian at Roy Rogers? (Updated for 2026)

 • Plain coffee, hot tea, soft drinks, lemonade, iced tea, and bottled water are vegan as standard.

-If you’re vegan and planning a road trip through the Mid-Atlantic, treat Roy Rogers as a fries-and-fountain-drink stop rather than a full meal.
+Vegan and planning a road trip through the Mid-Atlantic?
+Treat Roy Rogers as a fries-and-fountain-drink stop rather than a full meal.

 Vegetarian Desserts at Roy Rogers

 • Brownie: A classic chocolate brownie.
-Vegetarian, contains dairy and eggs.
+It’s vegetarian and contains dairy and eggs.

-• Hot Fudge Brownie Sundae: Brownie topped with soft-serve ice cream and hot fudge.
+• Hot Fudge Brownie Sundae: A brownie topped with soft-serve ice cream and hot fudge.

 • Strawberry Shortcake: A seasonal-style shortcake with strawberries and whipped topping.